Physics calculators

 What Is Power in Physics?

-Power is the rate at which energy is used, produced, or transferred.
+Power is the rate at which energy is used, produced, or transferred over time.
 In simple terms, it tells you how fast work gets done.
-A light bulb that uses 100 watts turns electrical energy into light and heat faster than a 60-watt bulb.
+A 100-watt light bulb uses energy twice as fast as a 50-watt bulb.
 The standard unit of power is the watt (W), named after James Watt.
-One watt equals one joule of energy used per second.
+One watt equals one joule of energy per second.
+Since power is fundamentally about how quickly energy changes, it is closely related to concepts like kinetic energy and potential energy — the difference is that power measures the rate of energy transfer rather than the total amount.

 DC Power vs. AC Power

-• Real power (P) — measured in watts (W) — is the power that actually does useful work, like spinning a motor or lighting a room.
+• Real power (P) – measured in watts (W), this is the power that actually does useful work, like heating a room or spinning a motor.

-• Reactive power (Q) — measured in volt-amperes reactive (VAR) — is power that swings back and forth between the source and components like motors or capacitors.
-It does no useful work but is needed to maintain magnetic and electric fields.
-Reactive components like capacitors play a key role here — our capacitor calculator can help you understand their behavior in AC circuits.
+• Reactive power (Q) – measured in volt-amperes reactive (VAR), this is power that bounces back and forth between the source and components like motors or capacitors.
+It does no useful work but is needed to maintain electric and magnetic fields.
+Components like capacitors play a key role here — our Capacitor Calculator can help with those calculations.

-• Apparent power (S) — measured in volt-amperes (VA) — is the total combination of real and reactive power.
+• Apparent power (S) – measured in volt-amperes (VA), this is the total combination of real and reactive power.
 It represents what the power source must actually deliver.

-The power factor is the ratio of real power to apparent power.
-A power factor of 1 (unity) means all the power is doing useful work.
-A lower power factor means energy is being wasted going back and forth, which raises electricity costs and stresses equipment.
+The power factor tells you how much of the apparent power is doing real work.
+A power factor of 1.0 (unity) means all the power is useful.
+A lower number means more energy is wasted going back and forth.
+Power factor is either "lagging" (common with motors and inductors) or "leading" (common with capacitors).

 Energy, Cost, and Kilowatt-Hours